-Creating an AMI through a Loopback File
+Preparing an AMI through a Loopback File

 This method involves doing a full operating system installation on a clean root file system, but avoids having to create a new root disk partition and file system on a physical disk.
 Once you have installed your operating system, the resulting image can be bundled as an AMI with the ec2-bundle-image utility.
+For more information on the AMI tools, go to the Amazon Elastic Compute Cloud Command Line Reference.